 There is no medication to treat the dissociative disorders themselves.
-However, a person with a dissociative disorder who also suffers from depression or anxiety might benefit from treatment with a medication such as antidepressant, anti-anxiety, or antipsychotic drugs.
+However, if a person with a dissociative disorder also suffers from depression or anxiety, he or she might benefit from treatment with a medication such as antidepressant, anti-anxiety, or antipsychotic drugs.

 Family therapy: This helps to teach the family about the disorder and its causes, as well as to help family members recognize symptoms of a recurrence.

 Creative therapies (art therapy, music therapy): These therapies allow the patient to explore and express his or her thoughts and feelings in a safe and creative way.

 Clinical hypnosis: This is a treatment method that uses intense relaxation, concentration, and focused attention to achieve an altered state of consciousness (awareness), allowing people to explore thoughts, feelings, and memories they might have hidden from their conscious minds.
 The use of hypnosis for treating dissociative disorders is controversial due to the risk of creating false memories.

 What Is the Outlook for People With Dissociative Fugue?

 Most dissociative fugues are brief, lasting from less than a day to several months.
 Often, the disorder goes away on its own.
 The outlook, therefore, is quite good.
 However, without treatment to work out the underlying problem, additional fugue episodes can occur.